Roses for Kobe and Gianna as Lakers return to action - WHIZ News

 Boyz II Men, from Bryant’s hometown of Philadelphia, sang the national anthem.

+“In some ways the whole night did not feel normal,” Vogel said.
+“This week has been about life more than basketball wins and losses.
+We’re all just trying to pick ourselves back up.”

 The crowd stood for 24.2 seconds of silence as the shot clocks ticked off the time until the horn blared.
 Spotlights shone on the empty seats set aside for Bryant and his daughter.
-His had a black-and-white Mamba jersey and hers a No. 24 jersey.
+His was a No. 24 jersey and hers was a black-and-white Mamba jersey from her team that Bryant coached.

 In the couple of hours leading up to the game there was mostly silence.
 The electric atmosphere that surges through the arena before NBA games was nowhere to be felt.
 Media talked quietly among themselves without the usual music playing.
 Somber ushers took up their positions with black ribbons attached to their purple work shirts.
 Grief counseling was offered to arena staff and one female usher pulled tissues out of her pocket that had been provided.